Download. Print. Share. Decolonize.

 #yeg river valley

-Anonymous asked: This parks name needs to be renamed.
+Anonymous said: This parks name needs to be renamed.
 The Cree word they are using at this time, is a single beaver house.
 Has nothing to do with Edmonton.
 How does a person or group make the powers of change aware of this huge misinterperation?
 I have tried many times since the park was opened, but have not had any response.
 It is quite emberassing.

 Thanks for your comment!
 I’ll ask around the Faculty of Native Studies on how to appropriately address Indigenous naming with the City of Edmonton.